RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-10-a-portable-hack-for-parallella.markdown

 4. Key the op code into the 5036 by hand.
 5. Run the program.

 Working with the 5036 was addictive in a positive way.
-In a future job, where I wrote assembler to drive hardware devices, I was ready.
+In a subsequent job, where I wrote assembler to drive hardware devices, I was ready.

 ###Portability Needed
 Fast forward a few decades.
 We now have the Raspberry Pi, BeagleBone Black, and Parallella.
 Wonderful devices with one flaw in common: No portability.
 That's when I had a flashback to my days with the 5036.